vicw0ng-hk/fake-real-news/README.md

 Size of Original Corpus is 29 GB, after deleting certain columns, it came to 25 GB.
 Due to the large size of the corpus, [Dask](https://dask.org/), instead of [Pandas](https://pandas.pydata.org/), is used to process the data for its [out-of-core](https://en.wikipedia.org/wiki/External_memory_algorithm) characteristics.

 ### Progress
-We are in the phase of developing an interim prototype. ([Projects](https://github.com/vicw0ng-hk/fake-real-news/projects/1))
+We are in the phase of developing an interim prototype.
+(See [Kanban board](https://github.com/vicw0ng-hk/fake-real-news/projects/1))

 There will be two phases of development during the second semester of academic year 2020-21.
-More details in [proposal](#project-proposal).
+(Check the timeline in [proposal](#project-proposal))